10 New Year's Resolutions Every Engaged Couple Should Make

 Getting married in 2019?
 Congratulations!
 Walking down the aisle will make this year the best yet.
 But before you carry on with wedding planning, it's important to make a few vows to yourself like you would any other year—but this time, for wedding planning.
 Check out our resolution recommendations below (with your partner) and above all else, just trust the process, try to relax and remember to eat.

-1. I will not do anything... before the guest list.
+1. I will not do anything before the guest list.

-You should feel free to rethink, redo, and revamp any element of your wedding that you want -- unless you've accepted a ring from it (just kidding).
-This doesn't have to mean yet another huge investment or reneging on a bunch of contracts -- you'll be surprised how easy it is to make simple additions or subtractions and change your whole style.
+You should feel free to rethink, redo and revamp any element of your wedding that you want—with (realistically) enough time to spare.
+This doesn't have to mean yet another huge investment or reneging on a bunch of contracts—you'll be surprised how easy it is to make simple additions or subtractions and change your whole style.
 Already ordered those pastel bridesmaid dresses?
 Think about adding a bold sash or accessorizing with chandelier earrings to liven them up a bit.
 Unsure about the color scheme you chose?
-Pay an extra visit to your florist and work out changes to your bouquets and centerpieces -- adding new blooms in all of your arrangements will introduce a new color throughout the room.
-Same thing if you've already ordered the linens -- spice them up with bright table runners or overlays.
-If you decide you really can't live with it, chances are you can go back on your first choice -- just remember that it will have a cost.
-A good rule of thumb is that if you've already signed a contract or seen a proof, you will have to pay extra for any changes or additions you make.
+Pay an extra visit to your florist and work out changes to your bouquets and centerpieces—adding new blooms in all of your arrangements will introduce a new color throughout the room.
+Same thing if you've already ordered the linens—spice them up with bright table runners or overlays.
+If you decide you really can't live with it, chances are you can go back on your first choice—just remember that it'll likely cost you.
+A good rule of thumb is if you've already signed a contract or seen a proof, you'll have to pay extra for any changes or additions you make.
 But if it's still relatively early in your planning process, don't be afraid to make the change.
-Remember, you're getting married to your husband, not your centerpieces.

 5. I will trust my vendors.